Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Empirical results

-Based on Ledoit and Wolf's work in \cite{ledoit2022quadratic}, which is a refinement of earlier work \cite{ledoit2020analytical}, we choose to replace the sample covariance matrix with the \textit{nonlinear} ``quadratic inverse shrinkage'' estimator using code provided by the authors in their appendix.
-Although the algebraic form of their covariance estimator differs slightly from our Theorem~\ref{thm:local-lw}, it satisfies the conclusions of Theorem~\ref{thm:lw}, differing mainly in kernel choice.
+Based on Ledoit and Wolf's work in \cite{ledoit2022quadratic}, we choose to replace the sample covariance matrix with the \textit{nonlinear} ``quadratic inverse shrinkage'' estimator using code provided by the authors in their supplemental material.

+Motivated by unifying their earlier shrinkage work with the pioneering covariance-estimation work by Stein \cite{stein1975estimation}, \lwalg{} refines the earlier works by grounding both in a rigorous convolution-kernel based approach.
+The derived estimator was later proven to order-minimize the Frobenius distance from the equivariant oracle estimator \cite{lin2026eigenvector}, making it not only first-order but second-order asymptotically optimal.

+The algebraic form of their covariance estimator differs slightly from our Theorem~\ref{thm:local-lw}, but both satisfy the conclusions of Theorem~\ref{thm:lw}, differing mainly in kernel choice.

-\textbf{Limitation}: this estimator is designed to optimize several objective functions, such as Frobenius loss, ``MV loss,'' and inverse Stein's loss.
-MV loss is monotonically decreasing in the following \cite{ledoit2017nonlinear}:
+\textbf{Limitation}: This estimator is designed to optimize several objective functions, such as Frobenius loss, ``MV loss,'' and inverse Stein's loss.
+MV loss is essentially the reciprocal of the following \cite{ledoit2017nonlinear}:

 This differs by a factor of \(\bfr\) in the denominator from our \(\mathcal{U}_n(\mydot)\), meaning that that our estimator may differ from \lwalg{} when \(\bfr\) is far from the identity matrix (or a scaling thereof).